*51% of customers received a quote of £137.32 or less for Home insurance between July and September 2020, when using our journey via Confused.com

 Home insurance, also called house insurance, is a general term used to describe the two main ways to insure you home.
 These are buildings insurance and contents insurance.

 Home insurance pays out an agreed amount when you make a claim.
 You pay a house insurance company an amount every month for those safety net in case you need to make a claim.
 This is called the premium.
-When you compare house insurance quotes, you compare home insurance premiums to work out the cost.

 Contents insurance covers everything that would move with you if you moved house or flat.
 For example, your sofa and TV, kitchen appliances and personal belongings.